aixigo/pdfreactor-loader/README.md

 ## Java Classpath and Setup

 The loader supports a `?classpath` option to add items to the Java classpath.
-However, since it is not predictable _when_ the loader will be called the JVM might already be initialized.
+However, since it is not predictable _when_ the loader will be called, the JVM might already be initialized.
 To alleviate this, it is recommended to supply any required Java options and classpath items in your webpack configuration, like so:

 ```js